srid/felicity/README.md

 - [x] Ability to enter moods in UI
 - [ ] Mood 'calendar' view
     - Clicking the day should toggle the list below the calendar month
+- [ ] Make it a menubar app
+    - The meubar icon can change over time to remind me to register the current mood.
+As well as show the general 'climate' of the mood of the day/week.

 Before public release,